 I typically like to hike trails in parks that are free; city and state parks are both excellent places to go.
 That said, many forests and most national parks require a fee – so do the math to figure out if it is more economical to buy a yearly pass.

 Walk in a park, walk to work, walk out your front door and down the street or around the block.
-Walking is free – and there is so much to see along your route!
+Walking is always free – making it an excellent Frugal Fitness Opportunity!

 #22 Running Club

 One of the cheap adrenaline hobbies, running is fun to get into – especially if you join a local running club.

 Running with a group allows you to meet other people who share your same passion and it will also help you stay motivated.
 Some running clubs charge a membership fee – so look for free running groups first – or start your own!

 #23 Join a League